a-sid1996/PCT/README.md

 # PCT
-Discrete structure problems in Java
+Discrete structure problems in Java,

 Practice for school test